stefano-morano/RideSOS/README.md

 ### 📡 MQTT Emergency Alerts
 Automatically sends an SOS message to the Hospital MQTT server containing the crash location and the information of the user.
 ### 📍 Ambulance calling
+During the question activity after a crash, you can automatically call an ambulance by only pressing the phone icon.
 ### ❓ Personal Quiz
+When the app detect a crash, it will automatically open a pop-up that start the emergency services.

 ## Getting Started